CodingNomads/articles/environment-variables/environment-variables.md

 - Set up **project-specific environment variables** inside of your Python **virtual environments**
 - **Access** environment variables with Python

 If you’re interested in learning about Python web development from the ground up and drilling best practices right from the start check out the courses on <a href='https://codingnomads.co/courses/python-bootcamp-online/' target='_blank'>Python Engineering</a> and <a href='https://codingnomads.co/courses/django-course-learn-django-online' target='_blank'>Django Web Development</a>.
-No snake-oil.
-Just coding.